Skip to content

 Is The Barefoot Writer legitimate?

-Yes, the Barefoot Writer is a legitimate platform that will pay you up to $300 per article.
+Yes, the Barefoot Writer is a legitimate platform providing high-paying writing jobs – you can earn up to $300 per article.

 37) Penny Hoarder

-Your article should be at least 700 words long.
+Your article should be at least 700 words long (expect to earn $75 per publication).

 38) Wow Women On Writing

-Wow Women On Writing is one of the websites that pay you to write that create content for the female population in the world.
+Wow Women On Writing is one of the websites that pay you to write about the female population in the world.

-More specifically, the platform offers content that helps women with building a successful business online.
+More specifically, the platform provides content that helps women build successful businesses online.

-Writing for cash on WWOW is a great idea – it will bring you $75 per article.
+Writing for cash on WWOW is a great way to get $75 per article.

-If you’re ready to write for money online, Great Escape Publishing will let you do that:
+If you’re ready to write for money online, International Living will let you do that:

 40) Longreads

-With that said, the site will pay you to write only if you offer a personal story that will resonate with its audience.
+Longreads publishes content in multiple niches.
+However, the site will pay you to write if you offer a personal story idea that will resonate with its audience.

 41) A List Apart